mmeehan-8/GUbioinformatics/MasterNotes.md

 - `gsutil mv gs://gu-biology-dept-class/mmw162/mmw162/SRR6996008.sra_2.fastq.gz gs://gu-biology-dept-class/mmw162/Bioinformatics_Project/raw/` #moved fastqc files to a directory called raw under gs://gu-biology-dept-class/mmw162/Bioinformatics_Project/raw/
 - There is a folder under gu-biology-dept-class/mmw162/ labeled Bioinformatics_Project with a subfolder raw
 ### THIRD: FastQC of raw
+- we ran FastQC to see the quality scores of the raw data, and to see exactly what we were working with in comparison to the trimmed data
 - ran FastQC on raw data, got output files in mam840/fastqc_6/fastqc_out
 - `fastqc -o fastqc_out raw/SRR6996008.sr
 a_1.fastq.gz raw/SRR6996008.sra_2.fastq.gz`
 - downloaded HTML files from HPC onto local system
 ### FOURTH: Trimmomatic
+- we used Trimmomatic to trim and clean up the raw reads, we want to remove any low quality reads as well as any reads that are too short
 #### ran trimmomatic with paramaters as stated:
 - minimum length of 50 base pairs, and sliding window of four with average score of 20
 #### trimmomatic script